CushionCatch: A Compliant Catching Mechanism for Mobile Manipulators via Combined Optimization and Learning: Abstract

 \section{Abstract}

-This paper presents a framework to achieve compliant catching with cushioning mechanism(CCCM) for mobile manipulators.
-First, we introduce a two-level motion optimization scheme, comprising a high-level capture planner and a low-level joint planner.
-The low-level joint planner consists of two distinct components: Pre-Catching (PRC) planner and Post-Catching (POC) planner.
-Next, we propose a network that leverages the strengths of LSTM for temporal dependencies and positional encoding for spatial context(P-LSTM).
-P-LSTM is designed to effectively learn compliant control strategies from human demonstrations.
-To account for structural differences between humans and robots, safety constraints are incorporated into POC planner to avoid potential collisions.
-We validate the CCCM framework through both simulated and real-world ball-catching scenarios, achieving a success rate of 98.70\% in simulation, 92.59\% in real-world tests, and a 33.2\% reduction in impact torques.
+Catching flying objects with a cushioning process is a skill commonly performed by humans, yet it remains a significant challenge for robots.
+In this paper, we present a framework that combines optimization and learning to achieve compliant catching on mobile manipulators (CCMM).
+First, we propose a high-level capture planner for mobile manipulators (MM) that calculates the optimal capture point and joint configuration.
+Next, the pre-catching (PRC) planner ensures the robot reaches the target joint configuration as quickly as possible.
+To learn compliant catching strategies, we propose a network that leverages the strengths of LSTM for capturing temporal dependencies and positional encoding for spatial context (P-LSTM).
+This network is designed to effectively learn compliant strategies from human demonstrations.
+Following this, the post-catching (POC) planner tracks the compliant sequence output by the P-LSTM while avoiding potential collisions due to structural differences between humans and robots.
+We validate the CCMM framework through both simulated and real-world ball-catching scenarios, achieving a success rate of 98.70\% in simulation, 92.59\% in real-world tests, and a 28.7\% reduction in impact torques.
+The open source code has be released for the reference of the community$^1$.